steemit/devportal/_quickstart/steemd_nodes.md

 ### Private Nodes

-The simplest way to get started is by deploying a prebuilt dockerized container.
+The simplest way to get started is by deploying a pre-built dockerized container.

 ##### Dockerized p2p Node